 Choosing the Container for Growing Green Beans in Containers

-- The size of a container depends on the types of bean.
-Pole type Green beans need 8 to 10 inch container and a bush variety green beans need 10 to 12 inch containers.
+- The size of a container depends on the types of beans.
+Pole-type Green beans need 8 to 10-inch containers and bush variety green beans need 10 to 12-inch containers.

 - Containers holding more soil are good for growing green vegetables.
 As they hold moist for a long time.

 - The container should have 2 to 3 drain holes.